MarkoPaul0/PrettyNSharp/README.md

 | *[PrettyNSharp] A pretty checkbox* |

 I actually do not recommend that design because it looks like a radio button when it is unchecked (and it is not a radio button, since it is checkbox. *I know, this was hard to follow..*)
-In any case, the xaml achieving this *never-seen-before level of beautifulness* is as follows:
+In any case, the xaml achieving this *never-seen-before level of beauty* is as follows:

 ```xaml
 <pns:SharpCheckbox BorderThickness="4" Height="50" CornerRadius="25" MarkMargin="5"/>